What are genital warts?

 - Liquid nitrogen cryosurgery is a process that involves freezing individual warts with liquid nitrogen.
-It is usually performed by a GP and is a quick and painless procedure that doesn’t leave scars.
+It is usually performed by a doctor and is a quick and painless procedure that doesn’t leave scars.

 - Electrocauterization is an older procedure that is also effective.